 All members of each local chapter must be members of the Association and of The Arc of the United States.

 Section 3.
 Any chapter may be expelled by a two-thirds (2/3) vote of the Board of Directors of the Association upon presentation of written charges.
 Any expulsion may be appealed to the Association within ten (10) days.
-A majority vote of affiliated chapters shall make such action final.
 Any expelled chapter may apply for readmission one (1) year after the expulsion.

-ARTICLE IX - ASSOCIATION MEMBERSHIP MEETINGS
+ARTICLE XI - THE ARC CORPORATION MEETINGS

 Section 1.
-The Association shall hold an Annual Meeting at a place and time determined by the Board of Directors.
+The Association Arc shall hold an Annual Meeting at a place and time determined by the Board of Directors.
 Local chapters shall be notified at least forty-five (45) days in advance of the meeting.

 Section 2.
 Special meetings may be called by the Board of Directors upon a one-third (1/3) vote and must be called by the President upon the written request of one-third (1/3) of the affiliated chapters.
 The call for a special meeting shall state the business to be transacted.

 Section 3.
-At the Annual Meeting or a special meeting of the Association, each local chapter in good standing shall be entitled to one vote.
+At the Annual Meeting or a special meeting of the Association Arc, each local chapter in good standing shall be entitled to one vote.
 The Treasurer shall certify whether the delegates present are from local chapters in good standing.
 Voting delegates shall be encouraged to sit together in order to avoid being confused with non-voting members and guests in the room.

 Section 4.
 A quorum shall consist of delegates representing at least six (6) local chapters in good standing.